Meet Our Braintrust

 Linda C. Hodges, Director of the Faculty Development Center, was Director of the Harold W. McGraw, Jr. Center for Teaching and Learning at Princeton University from 2003-2009 before retiring to Maryland.
 She holds a doctorate in biochemistry from the University of Kentucky and was a faculty member for over 20 years before transitioning into faculty development.
 Prior to coming to the McGraw Center in 2001 she was the William Rand Kenan, Jr. Professor of Chemistry at Agnes Scott College near Atlanta, Georgia.
 During her faculty tenure at two different institutions she taught a wide range of courses, participated in faculty governance, and served as department chair.
 In 1999 she was one of 28 faculty chosen nationally to study and assess new pedagogical approaches as a Carnegie Scholar of the Carnegie Foundation for the Advancement of Teaching.
 She has published widely on her work in faculty development, engaged student learning, and effective teaching practices.
 Her special interests are in pedagogies of engagement and the scholarship of teaching and learning.

-Dr. Felix Kronenberg joined the Department of Modern Languages and Literatures at Rhodes College as Assistant Professor and Director of the Language Learning Center in the summer of 2009.
+Felix Kronenberg was recently appointed as the new Director of the Center for Language Teaching Advancement (CeLTA) and Associate Professor in the Department of Linguistics & Germanic, Slavic, Asian and African Languages at Michigan State University.
+Previously, he was with the Department of Modern Languages and Literatures at Rhodes College as Assistant Professor and Director of the Language Learning Center, which he joined in the summer of 2009.
 He held a similar position at Pomona College in the 4 years prior to his arrival at Rhodes.
 Dr. Kronenberg research and professional interests include the design of physical learning spaces (especially language learning centers) and virtual and hybrid learning spaces, especially video games and digital storytelling, blended learning, and program building.
 Dr. Kronenberg, who edited the book Language Center Design in 2011 and who designed the new language centers at Pomona College and Rhodes College, is currently working on a book tentatively entitled Language Learning Spaces.
 He is the 2009 recipient of the Marie Sheppard Award by the International Association for Language Learning and Technology, a former fellow for the National Institute for Technology in Liberal Education, and a former president of the SouthWest Association for Language Learning and Technology.
 He was recently elected as President-Elect of the International Association for Language Learning and Technology.

 Laura Malinin, AIA, EDAC, WELL AP, LEED AP BD+C is a registered architect (Texas), cognitive scientist, and tenure-track faculty at Colorado State University where she has received awards for teaching and research excellence.
 She holds an undergraduate degree in Architecture and Art/Art History from Rice University, M.Ed. in Educational Technology from the University of Texas, and joint PhD from the University of Colorado in Design and Planning through the College of Architecture and Planning and Cognitive Science through the Institute of Cognitive Science.
 Over 20 years combined experiences in professional design practice and higher education help her bridge scholarly investigation and practical applications in architectural and interior designs.
 At the core of her research is the concept of psycho-spatial dynamics, which considers how learning emerges from interactions in and with physical environments.
 This concept is central to her teaching, research, and practice, which keep at the forefront the importance of understanding people’s relationships with their environments.
 She is particularly interested in how the design of spaces can promote user creativity, resilience, health, and wellbeing.
 Dr Malinin’s recent publications include topics in design education and creativity theory, workplace creativity, and reconceptualizing designs for learning spaces and schools.